antonioleal/myslackbuilds/0/README.md

 ## The Zero Scripts Setup

-*This folder contains a simple set of Slackware auxiliary scripts, so called zero ("0") scripts, it presents, in fact, one possible setup for you to collaborate with SlackBuilds.org*
+*This folder contains a simple set of Slackware auxiliary scripts, the so called zero ("0") scripts.
+They present, in fact, one possible setup for you to collaborate with SlackBuilds.org*

 Why the "0"?
-Because with *bash* it's very useful when you type 0 and press TAB to see what operations you can make in this environment *and* does not interfere with any other program in your Slackware box.
+Because with *bash* it's very useful when you type 0 and press TAB twice to see what operations you can make in this environment *and* does not interfere with any other program in your Slackware box.
 Nice and tidy..

 ---